cennznet/api.js/docs/cennznet/constants.md

 - **interface**: `api.consts.staking.bondingDuration`
 - **summary**:   Number of eras that staked funds must remain bonded for.

+### electionLookahead: `BlockNumber`
+- **interface**: `api.consts.staking.electionLookahead`
+- **summary**:   The number of blocks before the end of the era from which election submissions are allowed.

+  Setting this to zero will disable the offchain compute and only on-chain seq-phragmen will be used.

+  This is bounded by being within the last session.
+Hence, setting it to a value more than the length of a session will be pointless.

+### maxIterations: `u32`
+- **interface**: `api.consts.staking.maxIterations`
+- **summary**:   Maximum number of balancing iterations to run in the offchain submission.

+  If set to 0, balance_solution will not be executed at all.

+### maxNominatorRewardedPerValidator: `u32`
+- **interface**: `api.consts.staking.maxNominatorRewardedPerValidator`
+- **summary**:   The maximum number of nominators rewarded for each validator.

+  For each validator only the `$MaxNominatorRewardedPerValidator` biggest stakers can claim their reward.
+This used to limit the i/o cost for the nominator payout.

+### minSolutionScoreBump: `Perbill`
+- **interface**: `api.consts.staking.minSolutionScoreBump`
+- **summary**:   The threshold of improvement that should be provided for a new solution to be accepted.

 ### sessionsPerEra: `SessionIndex`
 - **interface**: `api.consts.staking.sessionsPerEra`
 - **summary**:   Number of sessions per era.

+### slashDeferDuration: `EraIndex`
+- **interface**: `api.consts.staking.slashDeferDuration`
+- **summary**:   Number of eras that slashes are deferred by, after computation.

+  This should be less than the bonding duration.
+Set to 0 if slashes should be applied immediately, without opportunity for intervention.

 ___